pdmat96/ncpol2sdpa/README.rst

 ==========
 Peter Wittek sadly went missing in September 2019 during a mountaineering expedition.

-I have been a frequent user of this great noncommutative polynomial optimization package ncpol2sdpa.
+I have been a frequent user of his great noncommutative polynomial optimization package ncpol2sdpa.
 As such I would like to try to maintain the package for future users and will update this fork with any major bugs I find/fix.

 Ncpol2sdpa
 ==========